frank0434/Master/07tipsANDtricks/Q & A notes.md

 which will have effects on the canopy development for sure. but Changing the `shootlag` in the [Lucerne].Phenology.emergence didn't change any prediction results.

+# 20200718

+RootFrontVelocity has 3 stages in the current model:
+1. Preemergence  Germination-->Emergence
+2. Early Emergence-->StartFlowering
+3. Late  StartFlowering-->Maturity

+1. I should derive RFV by different stages?
+2. water stress has an effect on it as well?

+Root Depth is definately not correct.
+How to get it right?
+re-analysis RFV based on development stages?

+something more to try
+1. get the iversen12 orginal kls back